Remineralisation of teeth

 Example: Demineralization and remineralization of dental enamel in the presence of acid and fluoride in saliva and plaque fluid.

 Remineralization is a natural process and does not have to involve fluoride.

-Tooth remineralization is the natural repair process for non-cavitated tooth lesions, in which calcium, phosphate and sometimes fluoride ions are deposited into crystal voids in demineralised enamel.
+Tooth remineralization is the natural repair process for non-cavitated tooth lesions, in which calcium, phosphate and sometimes fluoride ions are deposited into crystal voids in demineralized enamel.
 Remineralization can contribute towards restoring strength and function within tooth structure.

 Demineralization is the removal of minerals (mainly calcium) from any of the hard tissues: enamel, dentine, and cementum.
 It begins at the surface, and may progress into either cavitation (tooth decay) or erosion (tooth wear).
 Tooth decay demineralization is caused by acids from bacteria in the dental plaque biofilm whilst tooth wear is caused by acids from non-bacterial sources.
 These can be extrinsic in source, such as carbonated drinks, or intrinsic acids, usually from stomach acid coming into the mouth.
 Both types of demineralization will progress if the acid attacks continue unless arrested or reversed by remineralization.